Aggregate classifier statistics calculator

 Kleinberg calculator

-class simba.data_processors.kleinberg_calculator.KleinbergCalculator(config_path: Union[str, PathLike], classifier_names: List[str], sigma: Optional[int] = 2, gamma: Optional[float] = 0.3, hierarchy: Optional[int] = 1, hierarchical_search: Optional[bool] = False, input_dir: Optional[Union[str, PathLike]] = None, output_dir: Optional[Union[str, PathLike]] = None)[source]
+class simba.data_processors.kleinberg_calculator.KleinbergCalculator(config_path: Union[str, PathLike], classifier_names: Optional[List[str]] = None, sigma: float = 2, gamma: float = 0.3, hierarchy: Optional[int] = 1, verbose: bool = True, save_originals: bool = True, hierarchical_search: Optional[bool] = False, input_dir: Optional[Union[str, PathLike]] = None, output_dir: Optional[Union[str, PathLike]] = None, numba: bool = True)[source]

 Smooth classification data using the Kleinberg burst detection algorithm.